 “I found Durham suitable for academic work, while at the same time, I could enjoy cosmopolitan life in Boston,” he said.

 Because the MA in Analytical Economics is STEM-certified, international students can work in the United States for a period of time after graduation.
 (Brefo Marfo is now a permanent resident of the United States, where he plans to grow his career.)

 Big data’s role in quantitative finance continues to interest Brefo Marfo, who is currently pursuing additional master’s degrees in these disciplines at other schools.
-He wants to keep learning in order to stay up to date on the latest technologies and encourages students to develop solid programming skills as they work their way through their financial degree programs.
+He wants to keep learning in order to stay up to date on the latest technologies, and he encourages students to develop solid programming skills as they work their way through their financial degree programs.